bruno-c/teambox-talker/server/doc/protocol.md

     {"type":"users","users":[{"id":"unique id","name":"user name",...}, ...]}

+When a client connection is closed momentarily the following message is broadcasted in the room:

+    {"type":"idle","user":{"id":"unique id","name":"user name",...}}

+When the client returns from it's idle state, the following message is broadcasted in the room:

+    {"type":"back","user":{"id":"unique id","name":"user name",...}}

 When a client close connection to a room, the server sends the following message to all online members of the room:

     {"type":"leave","user":"user unique id"}